windyberry/linenotify/README.md

 5. Implement code for notification
    - document (Topic: Notification) https://notify-bot.line.me/doc/en/

+6. Go to selected LINE group and invite LINE Notify into that group

-6. Copy access token put in code and run
+7. Copy access token put in code and run